Reducing the burden of restaurant finding for people with disabilities

 research

-How do people with disabilities currently choose restaurants to go to?
+Interviewed people with disabilities to understand how they currently choose restaurants to go to

-How do people with disabilities currently choose restaurants to go to?
+Interviewed people with disabilities to understand how they currently choose restaurants to go to

-To better understand how people with disabilities navigate restaurant choices, I conducted 60-minute semi-structured interviews with five participants who identified as physically disabled or neurodivergent.
+I interviewed five participants who identified as physically disabled or neurodivergent.

-To better understand how people with disabilities navigate restaurant choices, I conducted 60-minute semi-structured interviews with five participants who identified as physically disabled or neurodivergent.
+I interviewed five participants who identified as physically disabled or neurodivergent.

 Some of the questions asked during the interviews: